projectsbyif/data-permissions-catalogue/_patterns/future-decision-notice.md

 images:
 - url: /images/future-decision-notice.svg
+- alt: A prompt on a mobile device reading "Pending - You're about save £7.23" and underneath a button reading "Stop".

 advantages:
  - More control of a  automated decision
  - Time to stop automated decision some doesn’t want

 limitations: